toshipiazza/dropwizard-auth-ms-ad/README.md

 * Wonderful idea.
 If you get to it before us, please be sure to contribute your work.
 * ...using nested groups in AD
 * Right on!
 But it seems that resolving even the known groups from the memberOf attribute is very slow.
 Change the *groupResolutionMode* to 2 and see how slow.
+* ...AD has this really cool feature that allows you to do X with Y!
+* meh.